This section is a work in progress.

 Abandoning the Five Hindrances

-When one is able to consistently dwell: "contemplating mind in mind, ardent, fully aware, and mindful, having put away covetousness and grief for the world", one's mind is sensitive enough for the next stage in the Gradual Training: Abandoning the Five Hindrances, by developing the Seven Factors of Awakening.
+When one can consistently dwell: "contemplating mind in mind, ardent, fully aware, and mindful, having put away covetousness and grief for the world", one's mind is sensitive enough for the next stage in the Gradual Training: Abandoning the Five Hindrances, by developing the Seven Factors of Awakening.

 Five Hinderances Desire and Karma